-Dr Michelle Maziwisa (2023 - ) HRDA Programme Manager
+Dr Michelle Maziwisa (2023 -) HRDA Programme Manager

 They say I am an exception to the general rule, being the first person to ever be in the role of the Programme Manager of the Human Rights and Democratisation in Africa Masters, coming from outside the University of Pretoria, and not having undertaken the HRDA programme myself.
 Nonetheless, it is through fresh eyes that new ideas are borne, and existing ideas are developed.
 I am happy that I get to bring all the exposure and experiences, both professional and academic that I have obtained through my studies at various universities including Nelson Mandela University, where I completed my undergraduate degree (LLB), the University of Cape Town and Bucerius Law School in Hamburg, where I did my Masters in Commercial Law (LLM), the University of Western Cape where I completed my Doctor of Laws Degree in Public Law (LLD) focusing on international trade and investment.
-I have also had the privilege to conduct research stays at the University of Fribourg in Switzerland.
+I have also had the privilege to conduct research stays at the University of Fribourg in Switzerland and Eurac Research, Italy.
 Joining the Centre has been an exciting experience for me, and a big responsiblity.
 It is such a privilege to be part of this process of birthing human rights experts on the continent as we together build 'the Africa we want'.
 The HRDA Programme is well renowned, and has been training human rights practitioners and experts across the continent for over 23 years.
 Our students consistently take up valuable roles in society upon completion of the programme, and many are in positions as human rights lawyers, and activists, judges, senior officials in various international organisations and governments, heads of courts and faculties.

-During this 23rd year of the HRDA programme, we celebrate various appointments of our students, and note a few below.
-First to congratulate Dr Budoo, who left big shoes to fill at the Centre, as outgoing Programme Manager of the HRDA, she has recently been appointed as the Deputy Director, Africa Division, Human Rights Watch.
+We celebrate various appointments of our students, and note a few below.
+First to congratulate Dr Budoo, who left big shoes to fill at the Centre, as outgoing Programme Manager of the HRDA, now in the role of Deputy Director, Africa Division, Human Rights Watch.
 Dr Japhet Biegon, who also teaches in the HRDA programme, has been appointed as the Africa Regional Advocacy Coordinator, Amnesty International, while Dr Patrick Eba has been appointed as the Deputy Director, International Protection, UNHCR.

-On a sad note, the plight of human rights defenders continues to be close to our hearts.
-This year, we were saddened to learn of the passing of Thulani Maseko, an alumnus of the HRDA, who was a staunch human rights defender in Swaziland.
+On a sad note, the plight of human rights defenders continues to be close to our hearts such as the passing of Thulani Maseko, an alumnus of the HRDA, who was a staunch human rights defender in Swaziland.